nautes-labs/website/src/en/guide/user-guide/deploy-an-application.md

   name: env-demo-$suffix
   # The product to which the environment belongs
   product: demo-$suffix
-  # Runtime cluster associated with the environment
+  # Runtime cluster related to the environment
   cluster: $runtime-cluster
   # Environment type
   envType: dev